mefengl/note-faroe/docs/pages/api-reference/rest/endpoints/post_users.md

 }
 ```

-- `email`
+- `email`: A valid email address.
-- `password`: Must be at least 8 characters long and not be part of past data leaks (checked using the [HaveIBeenPwned API](https://haveibeenpwned.com/API/v3#PwnedPasswords)).
+- `password`: A valid password.
+Password strength is determined by checking it aginst past data leaks using the [HaveIBeenPwned API](https://haveibeenpwned.com/API/v3#PwnedPasswords).

 ### Example